parmeetmaster/excel_localization/README.md

 Note that if the variable's name starts with a number, the generated variable name will be `var<VAR NAME>`.
 So, for instance, `%1$d` would become `var1`.

-### You can also watch youtube Video to understand
+### You can also watch youtube Video to understand this plugin
 [![](https://github.com/parmeetmaster/excel_localization/blob/master/assets/png/youtube.webp)](https://www.youtube.com/watch?v=kQxZ1N1yb_s&ab_channel=parmeetsingh)